River707/stack-mr/README.md

 `$USERNAME/stack/$BRANCH_NUM` and embeds stack metadata into commit messages, but you are not supposed to work with those branches or edit that metadata manually.
-I.e. instead of pushing to these branches you should use `export`, instead of deleting them you should use `abandon`, and instead of merging them you should use `land`.
+I.e. instead of pushing to these branches you should use `export`, instead of deleting them you should use `abandon` and instead of merging them you should use `land`.

 The tool looks at commits in the range `BASE..HEAD` and creates a stack of MRs